 Elizabeth (DCLMT#1379) is the founder of The Well: "My goal as a massage therapist and wellness entrepreneur is to provide integrated services that promote our clients’ health and wellbeing, ease their tension and stress, and help them find peace and balance in their lives.
 For clients living with chronic or acute pain, there is nothing more rewarding than seeing their faces after a successful session where they realize that living pain-free is possible."
 Elizabeth specializes in prenatal, labor, and postpartum massage for women and infant massage instruction for babies and their caregivers.

 Training and Education: Elizabeth graduated in 2010 from the Potomac Massage Training Institute (PMTI) in Washington, D.C.
-She also holds a Masters in Public Health (MPH) from UCLA and a Bachelor of Arts (BA) in Latin American Studies from Yale University.
+She also holds a Masters in Public Health (MPH) from UCLA, specializing in Reproductive Health/Maternal Child Health and a Bachelor of Arts (BA) in Latin American Studies from Yale University.

-Certifications: Elizabeth has over 1000 hours of advanced bodywork training, mainly focused on pain management and women's health.
+Certifications: Elizabeth has over 1000 hours of advanced bodywork training, primarily focused on pain management and women's health.

 - National Certification Board for Therapeutic Massage and Bodywork (NCTMB) #585986-09

 - Integrated Positional Therapy: Levels 1, 2 and 3 with Lee Albert at Kripalu Center for Yoga and Health combining muscle energy technique and strain-counterstrain to help clients live pain-free without drugs or surgery.